The Unintended Consequences of Minimizing the Price of Anarchy in Congestion Games: Introduction

-where ${\rm MinCost}(G)$ denotes the minimum achievable social cost for instance $G$ as defined in Equation~\eqref{eq:system_cost} and ${\rm NE}(G)$ denotes the set of all pure Nash equilibria in $G$ when employing the mechanism $T$.
-Observe that the price of anarchy provides guarantees on the performance of \emph{any} equilibrium in the set of games while the price of stability offers performance guarantees for the \emph{best} equilibrium of any instance in the set.
-By definition, ${\rm PoA}(T) \geq {\rm PoS}(T) \geq 1$ for any mechanism $T$.
-While we introduce the price of anarchy and price of stability with respect to pure Nash equilibria, we note that all of our results extend to coarse correlated equilibria.
-Therefore, in the remainder of this work, we use the price of anarchy and price of stability to refer to the efficiency of pure Nash and coarse correlated equilibria equivalently.
+Observe that the Price of Anarchy provides guarantees on the performance of \emph{any} equilibrium in the set of games while the Price of Stability offers performance guarantees for the \emph{best} equilibrium of any instance in the set.
+By definition, ${\rm PoA}(\mc{G}) \geq {\rm PoS}(\mc{G}) \geq 1$ for any family $\mc{G}$.
+While we introduce the Price of Anarchy and Price of Stability with respect to pure Nash equilibria, we note that all of our results extend to coarse-correlated equilibria \cite{young2004strategic,roughgarden2015intrinsic}.
+Therefore, in the remainder of this work, we use the Price of Anarchy and Price of Stability to refer to the efficiency of pure Nash and coarse-correlated equilibria, equivalently.